Dealing with Structure Constraints in Evolutionary Pareto Set Learning: Abstract

 \section{Abstract}

-The multiobjective evolutionary optimization algorithm (MOEA) is a powerful approach for tackling multiobjective optimization problems (MOPs), which can find a finite set of approximate Pareto solutions in a single run.
-However, under mild regularity conditions, the Pareto optimal set of a continuous MOP could be a low dimensional continuous manifold that contains infinite solutions.
-In addition, structure constraints on the whole optimal solution set, which characterize the patterns shared among all solutions, could be required in many real-life applications.
-It is very challenging for existing finite population based MOEAs to handle these structure constraints properly.
-In this work, we propose the first model-based algorithmic framework to learn the whole solution set with structure constraints for multiobjective optimization.
-In our approach, the Pareto optimality can be traded off with a preferred structure among the whole solution set, which could be crucial for many real-world problems.
-We also develop an efficient evolutionary learning method to train the set model with structure constraints.
-Experimental studies on benchmark test suites and real-world application problems demonstrate the promising performance of our proposed framework.
+In the past few decades, many multiobjective evolutionary optimization algorithms (MOEAs) have been proposed to find a finite set of approximate Pareto solutions for a given problem in a single run, each with its own structure.
+However, in many real-world applications, it could be desirable to have structure constraints on the entire optimal solution set, which define the patterns shared among all solutions.
+The current population-based MOEAs cannot properly handle such requirements.
+In this work, we make the first attempt to incorporate the structure constraints into the whole solution set by a single Pareto set model, which can be efficiently learned by a simple evolutionary stochastic optimization method.
+With our proposed method, the decision-makers can flexibly trade off the Pareto optimality with preferred structures among all solutions, which is not supported by previous MOEAs.
+A set of experiments on benchmark test suites and real-world application problems fully demonstrates the efficiency of our proposed method.